The Vegetarian Festival in Thailand

-For nine days a year, the Thai Vegetarian Festival (เทศกาลกินเจ) takes over the streets of southern Thailand and fills them with intense ritualistic ceremonies that are not for the faint-hearted.
+During a span of nine days, the Vegetarian Festival (เทศกาลกินเจ) engulfs the streets of southern Thailand with its intense ritualistic ceremonies, unsuitable for the faint-hearted.

 WARNING: This post contains graphic images.